TweakMunich/metricsinyourface/README.md

 # metricsinyourface

-An IoT project for a Raspberry PI that pulls data from the cloud and displays it in a seven-segment display.
-Each Pi can drive multiple displays that can be daisy-chained together.
-Each data display has a configurable ID and number of digits, both of which are read by the Pi via shift register.
+A simple IoT project that pulls data from the cloud and displays it on a seven-segment display.
+Seven-segment displays are a bit retro but very easy to read and more attention-getting than a tablet or small screen.
+Also, you can connect very large displays up to 10cm.

+One or more displays, each with a configurable ID or "Channel", are connected to a Raspberry Pi, which fetches data from teh cloud and updates the display.
+Integer or floating point numbers plus a few special characters can be displayed.

+## Hardware
+To preserve the number of GPIO ports used, input and output occurs via shift registers ('595 for output, '166 for input) or I2C bus.

+* Serial input: Each display's configurable ID and number of digits can be read from chained shift registers, 16 bits per display.
+Bits 0-11 are the display ID (aka "channel"), Bits 13-15 specify the number of digits (000 = 1, 110 = 7, 111 not allowed), Bit 12 is not used.
+* Serial Display: Large displays can be driven via chained shift registers, 8 bits per digit.
+The Pi shifts the correct number of digits for each display so that they can be chained together without addressing.
+* I2C Display: To simplify soldering you can connect 4-digit I2C displays from Adafruit.

 ## Client Code

 The `client` folder contains the code running in the Pi.
 To execute:

-    sudo python display_metric.py domainname:port valueprefix
+    sudo python display_metric.py url domain

-The Pi will retrieve values from the server based on an ID that is the concatenation of `valueprefix` and  the display ID, which is read from the switch on the display.
+The Pi retrieves values to be displayed from the server based on the display ID and the `domain` string.
 For example if `valueprefix` is `foo` and a display with the ID 3 is connected to the Pi, it will look for the value of the parameter `foo3`.

 ## Server-side code